Jackie Akhavan

 Jacqueline Akhavan is a British chemist and expert in the chemistry of explosives.

 Early life and education

-Akhavan grew up in a house in Bermondsey, South London where there was an outdoor toilet and a tin bath. of postdoctoral research, she decided that her future lay in academia.
-She was then advised against going directly into a university career.
-She was instead told by her PhD advisor to go into the industry, as experience in industry would help her gain an understanding of the commercial environment.
-This advice helped her move back into academia once she decided to become a lecturer.
+Akhavan grew up in a house in Bermondsey, South London where there was an outdoor toilet and a tin bath.
 After graduating, she began working at Pirelli General developing polymeric optical fibers for communication.
 She worked at Pirelli for 3 years when she went back into academia by joining Cranfield University as a polymer and physical chemistry lecturer.
-She also received her master's degree in Philosophy in 1982 and her PhD in polymer chemistry from Southampton University.
+She also received her MPhil in 1982 and her PhD in polymer chemistry from Southampton University.

 Academic career

 At Cranfield, she first started her work using the explosives in fireworks by understanding the reactions taking place as well as making them safe for the public to use.
 Eventually, she was promoted to senior lecturer at Cranfield and became the head of the Centre for Defense Chemistry.
 Her research also is focused on polymer bonded explosives and their applications.
 During her tenure, she has received numerous research contracts from government organization, such as the Ministry of Defense UK, and also various corporate contracts from companies such as BAe Systems and MBDA.
 Most of her work, however, is secret due to the nature of her work and the application of her research will never be published.
 In 2007, she was given a chair in explosive chemistry and is now the Head of the Center for Defense Chemistry.
 As of September 2014, her current research is focused on making it easier for government agencies to detect explosives during security screenings like the ones conducted at airports.
 The main focus of this new research is developing viable ways to detect liquid and paste explosives.
 Akhavan also helps to train government agencies in bomb recognition and detection to improve safety.

 She is both a Fellow of the Royal Society of Chemistry and the Institute of Explosive Engineers.
 She is also a member of the Board of trustees for the Explosives Engineers Educational and Research Trust, where she helps to promote a safe and professional work environment for employees working with explosives.